lit/lit/packages/labs/testing/README.md

 }
 ```

-### Notes and limitations
+### Notes

 Any `lit` imports including those for custom element definitions, **must**
 follow the fixture imports so that `lit/experimental-hydrate-support.js` is
 imported before it.

-The fixture functions expect a Lit `TemplateResult` with a Lit element as the
+The fixture functions expect a Lit `TemplateResult` with a single top level
-top level element.
+element.